Pueblo Grande Ruin and Irrigation Sites: Ballcourts

-Platform Mound
+Platform mound

-The platform mound at Pueblo Grande began as two low circular mounds around A.D.
-800. These were expanded over time with stone-walled cells that were filled with trash and capped with caliche plaster to create a platform upon which structures were built.
+The platform mound at S'edav Va'aki began as two low circular mounds around AD 800.
+These were expanded over time with stone-walled cells that were filled with trash and capped with caliche plaster to create a platform upon which structures were built.
 The platform mound was also surrounded by a 6 to 7-foot high compound wall, which would have limited access to the mound.
 Some archaeologists have suggested that platform mounds were used for ceremonial purposes.
-The platform mound at Pueblo Grande is one of the largest mound structures ever built by the Hohokam.
+The platform mound at S'edav Va'aki is one of the largest mound structures ever built by the Hohokam.

-A possible astronomical observatory was built on top of the Pueblo Grande platform mound.
+A possible astronomical observatory was built on top of the S'edav Va'aki platform mound.
 One room had doors that may have, at the winter and summer solstice, aligned with Hole-in-the-rock, a natural feature in the Papago Buttes to the northeast.

-Archival records indicate that there was once also a “big house” at Pueblo Grande, similar to the one at Casa Grande National Monument.
+Archival records indicate that there was once also a "big house" at S'edav Va'aki, similar to the one at Casa Grande National Monument.

-Pueblo Grande Museum and Archaeological Park
+S'edav Va'aki Museum

 The platform mound and approximately 5 acres of surrounding land were donated to the City of Phoenix in 1924 by Thomas Armstrong.
-Soon after, Phoenix purchased an additional 10 acres south of the platform mound, named “Park of Four Waters,”; which became part of the Pueblo Grande Museum and Archaeological Park.
+Soon after, Phoenix purchased an additional 10 acres south of the platform mound, named "Park of Four Waters", which became part of the Pueblo Grande Museum and Archaeological Park.
 In 1929 Odd S. Halseth was hired as both the director of Pueblo Grande and as Phoenix's City Archaeologist – the first City Archaeologist in the United States.

 Pueblo Grande Museum and Archaeological Park continued to expand and was declared a National Historic Landmark in 1964.
 It consists of two parts, that were on adjacent properties, and both associated with the same history.
 They were listed separately in the National Register of Historic Places as Pueblo Grande Ruin and Hohokam-Pima Irrigation Sites on the October 15, 1966 date when all National Historic Landmark sites were administratively listed.
 In addition to containing exhibit galleries, the museum now functions as a repository for archaeological collections from the City of Phoenix.
+On March 23, 2023, the City of Phoenix changed the name of the Pueblo Grande Museum and Archaeological Park to S'edav Va'aki Museum.
+The archaeology site itself is now referred to as S'edav Va'aki.
+This is the name given to the platform mound in O'Odham oral histories and can be translated as "Central Platform Mound" in English.